Thanuja2208/thanuproject/README.md

-🏦 ATM Interface in Python
+ATM Interface Using Python

+This project is created as part of my internship task at Brainwave Matrix Solutions.

+💻 Project Description

-This is a simple ATM Interface program implemented in Python.
+This is a simple ATM interface system built using Python.
+It includes functionalities such as:
-It allows users to authenticate with their account number and PIN, and then perform basic banking operations like checking balance, depositing money, and withdrawing money.

----
+User login (Account Number & PIN)

+Balance inquiry

+Deposit money

+Withdraw money (with balance check)

+Exit option

+🛠 Technologies Used

+Python

+Visual Studio Code

+GitHub

+📁 Files

+ATM Interface.py — Main program file containing ATM class and logic

+🚀 How to Run

+Clone this repository

+Open terminal

+Run the file using:

+python "ATM Interface.py"

 📌 Features